- About WCA

 WCA would like to thank Dr. Boesch and Dr. Gormanson for traveling to the Capitol and providing these exceptionally valuable testimonies in support of this legislation.

-WCA President Dr. Gene Yellen-Shiring also previously authored an Op-Ed in support of this bill, known as AB260/SB 232.
-Please stay tuned for further development on this legislation.
+In addition, WCA President Dr. Gene Yellen-Shiring previously authored an Op-Ed in support of this bill.

 WCA's Efforts to Protect Chiropractic Benefits